eviluess/elden-ring-in-game-save-load/README.md

 # How to use

-* Download JoyToKey installer from https://joytokey.net/en/download
+* Download the JoyToKey installer from https://joytokey.net/en/download
+* Open the config folder by clicking File --> Open Config Data Folder in Explorer